Finding a Top Financial Advisor Firm in Pittsford, New York

 - Goal-based financial plans

-Armbruster Capital Management chooses to invest based on a long-term, buy-and-hold ideology.
-This means that the firm prefers not to actively trade client assets, as this can drive up transaction costs and introduce more risk than is necessary.
+Armbruster Capital Management takes a long-term, buy-and-hold approach.
+This means that the firm prefers not to actively trade client assets, as this can drive up transaction costs and increase risk.
 Global diversification and carefully considered asset allocations are also important to the firm.
 Should returns or other factors skew your originally intended asset allocation, the firm says it will rebalance your portfolio.

 Candace Shira Associates, LLC

 Candace Shira Associates, LLC is a completely individual-centric firm.
-More specifically, its client base consists of roughly 470 clients, with about a 60-40 split between individuals and high-net-worth individuals, respectively.
+Its client base solely consists of nearly 480 clients, with about a 60-40 split between individuals and high-net-worth individuals, respectively.
 There are no minimum investable asset requirements here.

 The three-person advisory team at this firm includes one certified financial planner (CFP).
-These employees are tasked with handling the firm’s $262 million in assets under management (AUM).
+These employees manage $309 million in assets.

-As a fee-based firm, Candace Shirt Associates has some advisors that can earn commissions from the sale of insurance products.
-Although this presents a potential conflict of interest, the firm is bound by fiduciary duty, legally binding it to act in your best interest.
+As a fee-based firm, Candace Shirt Associates has an advisor who also sells insurance products.
+Although this presents a potential conflict of interest, the firm is legally bound by its fiduciary duty to act in your best interest.

 Although this firm does business under the name Candace Shira Associates, it is legally known as Cross Staff Investments, Inc. The firm is under the sole ownership of president Candace Shira, and it was established in 2012.

 Financial planning and investment management are the hallmark services at this firm.
-On occasion, it may recommend the usage of third-party money managers as well.
+On occasion, it may recommend the usage of third-party money managers.

 High Probability Advisors, LLC

-High Probability Advisors was created in 2017, which means it’s the youngest firm on this list.
+High Probability Advisors was created in 2017.
 The firm is principally owned by its two founders, CEO Stephen J. Carl and chief investment strategist Michael E. Jones.
+Chief Compliance Officer Jeffrey Coons has a small stake.

 The financial planning services at this firm are rather robust.
 Clients can take advantage of tax planning, education fund planning, budgeting, estate planning, retirement planning and investment planning.
 Of course, the firm also offers standard investment management services.

-When you become a client of this firm, its advisors will follow a four-step process that dictates how it will take care of your portfolio:
+When you become a client of this firm, its advisors will follow a four-step process that outlines how it will manage your portfolio:

 - Goal identification: This involves reviewing your long- and short-term financial goals through scenario analysis.